practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 5.
 PURPOSE OF (as shown on previous PCB):
-Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Purpose ~{RST}
+Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Purpose - Does student need control of this?
+Does Supervisor Need control?
+~{RST}
 ~{SLP}
 ~{EN}